opea-project/docs/community/rfcs/24-6-17-OPEA-001-Components-Deployment-on-Kubernetes.md

 ### Objective

-Define how the GenAIComps/Microservices should be deployed on kubernetes.
+Define how the GenAIComps components should be deployed on kubernetes.
+And define the interface for GMC to call these building blocks to compose e2e AI application.

 Non-Goal: Pipeline to connect all microservices is out of scope.